 Step 2: Select the appropriate method of training

-Here is what an OJT plan for an appliance repair technician could look like:
+Here’s what an on-the-job training plan for an appliance repair technician might look like:

 |Task description||Type of task||Training method|